The costumes and props used in this post were provided by Oriental Trading. Games were provided by Pressman Toys.

-My boys have recently become HUGE Harry Potter fans.
-They love watching the movies and they both asked to be Harry Potter for Halloween.
+My boys (and I) are HUGE Harry Potter fans.
+They love watching the movies and they were both Harry Potter one year for Halloween.
+My son even decorated his room with a Harry Potter theme!
 I love using what they have a passion for to encourage learning.
 With Harry Potter there are so many opportunities to create brain boosting activities that everyone will love.
 These activities are not only fun for a day at home with friends and family, but they are also perfect for a birthday party, scout meeting, homeschool lesson enhancement and a Universal Orland0 Resort Countdown.
 Here are some we have enjoyed!
+I have included Amazon affiliate links to make planning easier!

 Harry Potter Activities for Kids